-- 10. Accept the default dates, or enter a specific date that you want the migration to run. - 11.
+- 8. Accept the default dates, or enter a specific date that you want the migration to run. - 9.
 Click Submit Job.
-A confirmation of the request appears, stating that the deferred execution request is in the queue. - 12.
-On the ribbon, in the Repository group, click Migration and then click View jobs.
+A confirmation of the request appears, stating that the deferred execution request is in the queue. - 10.
+On the ribbon, click the Repository icon, point to Migration, and then click View jobs.